 If your child is feeling refreshed after a great sleep, has had breakfast and feeling ready for the day, they may feel ready to move.

-Allowing your child some freedom to move and wiggle will help when they need to sit down and engage with their lesson.
+Give your child some freedom to move and wiggle.
+If they need to sit for a while, it can help engage with a lesson rather than feeling fidgety.

 4. Does your child feel good physically?